E-TRAVEL-AP/etravel/README.md

 # Etravel
 Etravel is a Django project created for Advanced Programming course.
-Please read Documentation for in-depth description.
+Please read Documentation pdf for in-depth description.

 ## Installation